Bragi (company): History

+On August 26, 2019, Bragi North America LLC faced bankruptcy proceedings.

+Since then Bragi GmbH has supplied consultancy services to other wireless headphone manufacturers.

 Products

 The Dash

 Bragi brought The Dash to the market in late 2015.
 It is a touch- and head gesture-controlled truly wireless smart earphone and a personal assistant that comes pre-installed with Bragi OS.
 It can be used standalone or connected to a Bluetooth device that supports Bluetooth 4.0 or higher.
 It streams stereo audio through a Bluetooth connection or uses the internal music player on the right earphone with 4-GB flash storage to playback stereo audio.
 The audio playback time of The Dash is up to 3 hours depending on system usage and 15 hours on the go, while the charging case can recharge the device for five times.
 The Dash can be used in standalone mode, where the user wears only the right earphone and double taps on it to power on.

 The Dash can track the user's movements and body metrics through its IMU.
 Additionally, it tracks its user's pace, steps, cadence, distance and measures heart rate and energy spent in calories while running, swimming and cycling.
 It provides real-time audio feedback during an activity.
 User's activity data can be transferred to a smartphone using the Bragi App.

 In addition to being earphones, The Dash doubles as a Bluetooth Headset.
 Even though The Dash provides noise isolation, the wearer can choose to channel ambient sound into the headphone thanks to its audio transparency feature.
 With a swipe on the touch surface of The Dash, the user can enable or disable ambient sound to pass through.